bluegreen-labs/LUCAS_landscape_elements/README.md

 ## Loading the required data

 Download the data in the main project directory in the `data/` directory.
 Using the `src/prepare_data.py` script divide the data in a train, validation and test datasets.
-This split will be written as a `data.json` file in the diretory containing images and mask files.
+This split will be written as a `data.json` file in the directory containing images and mask files.

 ## Training the model